Cunlu Zhou

 Graduate Students:

 Given the interdisciplinary nature of our work, students with a strong background in one or more of the three core disciplines––physics, computer science, or math––are encouraged to apply.
 While prior knowledge of quantum computing is certainly a plus, it’s not a strict requirement.
-Experience or knowledge in areas like algorithms, theory of computation, numerical methods and analysis, quantum physics, and solid coding skills are highly desirable.
+Experience or knowledge in areas like algorithms, theory of computation, machine learning, numerical methods and analysis, quantum physics, and solid coding skills are highly desirable.

 To apply, please send the following documents: